chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 .. warning::

-   Equality comparisons for ranges over ``enum`` or ``bool`` types when one of the ranges is bounded and the other is unbounded is currently unstable.
+   Equality comparisons currently treat ranges over ``enum`` or ``bool`` types as bounded on both ends regardless of their ``bounds`` parameters.
-   We currently treat both ranges as being bounded.
-   This might change in the future.
+   This behavior is unstable and might change in the future.

 .. function:: operator ==(r1: range(?), r2: range(?)): bool